German hydrogen train pioneer switches to cheaper battery power

 December 05, 2022

 Through its green subsidiary e-Line, German tuner Abt is starting to develop and produce a fuel cell driveline for vans.
 With daily ranges of 800 kilometers in express logistics not uncommon, it believes hydrogen is the preferred solution to battery-electric.
-“We see a sensible area of applicatThis content has been archived.
-Log in or Subscribe […]
+“We see a sensible area of applications for the hydrogen fuel cell in long-distance logistics,” […]

 BMW starts small series production of iX5 Hydrogen